Consider subscribing to our newsletter to stay up-to-date on new product updates, partner recruitment resources, and industry best practices

-The website is not intent for minors under the age of 16.
-And we do not knowingly collect or sell personal information of minors under 16 years old, however, to the extent we knowingly “sell,” as that term is defined under the CCPA, the personal information of minors under 16 years old who are California residents, we either obtain prior affirmative authorization from such minor who is at least 13 and opt-in to the sale of the minor’s personal information or obtain affirmative authorization from the minor’s parent or guardian.
+The Website is not intended for minors under the age of 16.
+And we do not knowingly collect or sell personal information of minors under 16 years old; however, to the extent we knowingly “sell,” as that term is defined under the CCPA, the personal information of minors under 16 years old who are California residents, we either obtain prior affirmative authorization from such minor who is at least 13 and opt-in to the sale of the minor’s personal information or obtain affirmative authorization from the minor’s parent or guardian.
 A minor, or parent/guardian, who has opted in to the sale of the minor’s personal information has the right to opt-out at any time.
 To exercise your right to opt-out, see Right to Opt-Out and Opt-In for more information.

 Shine the Light